Sean and The Shams bringing their unique sound back to Donegal

 He formed The Shams in 2011 and with his fiery live performances and their popular original songs, such as "Go On Home Boys" off their EP "One and All", the band quickly garnered a loyal following throughout the States.

-They have played along with Damien Dempsey, Mundy and the Wolf Tones among others well known acts and will also make an appearance at this years Rory Gallagher Festival in Sean’s home town
+They have played along with Damien Dempsey, Mundy and the Wolf Tones among other well known acts and will also make an appearance at this years Rory Gallagher Festival in Sean’s home town.

-Sean Daly and The Shams have a short West of Ireland tour, the Auld Sod Tour, kicking off on Thursday with live performances at: Owen Roe's in Ballyshannon, Donegal on May 25th, Monroe's Live in Galway City on May 26th, The Harp Bar in Cork City on May 28th, The Chasin Bull in Bundoran, Donegal on June 2nd, The Wolfe Tone Bar in Letterkenny, Donegal on June 3rd
+Sean Daly and The Shams have a short West of Ireland tour, The Auld Sod Tour, kicking off tonight, Thursday with live performances at: Owen Roe's in Ballyshannon, May 25th, then Monroe's Live in Galway City on May 26th, The Harp Bar in Cork City on May 28th, The Chasin Bull in Bundoran, Donegal on June 2nd, The Wolfe Tone Bar in Letterkenny, Donegal on June 3rd

 You can find their music, tour dates and other information on their website at www.theshamsmusic.com and on FaceBook at Sean Daly & The Shams and on Twitter @theshamsmusic.